rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 3. "Which skincare product categories are seeing the fastest growth in shipments across major metro areas?"
 4. "Compare the seasonal patterns for jewelry and accessories between New York and Los Angeles"
 5. "Identify emerging trends in vitamins and supplements in high-growth markets"

+**Scenario C - Inventory Management:**
+1. "Show me the seasonal patterns for outdoor gear shipments across different regions"
+2. "When should I start building inventory for winter outerwear in the Northeast vs the West Coast?"
+3. "Which outdoor gear categories have the highest competition and risk of overstock?"
+4. "Give me a 12-month inventory strategy for garden supplies based on seasonal demand"
+5. "Compare the inventory planning needs for pet supplies between urban and suburban markets"

 ### Technical Notes:
 - Agent Engine ID: `6031502975560581120`